dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 Legends are used to create visual representations of data, such as color-coded maps or charts, to help interpret the data more easily.

-A chart with a line list applied is saved as "".
+A chart with a line list applied is saved as "CBS - Patients with fever at time of admission".
 You can review this chart before moving on.

 Follow these steps to create this line list.